sillyval/Puzzl3d3d/README.md

-Experienced in Lua, Python, HTML, CSS and other languages (syntax)
+Experienced in Lua, Python, HTML, CSS and JS